 Avoid ‘spammy’ words and phrases.

 Systematically scanning email subject lines and body content (also called content filtering) is the most widely used filtering method among ISPs.
 Avoid overly promotional words and phrases, multiple exclamation points, all capital letters and other text often used by spammers.
-Fortunately WebbMail makes avoiding problematic content easy.
-By using the Proof feature, WebbMail will check your email for any words, links or content that could increase your spam score or cause delivery issues.

 Segmentation and personalization.